-At Frontier Veterinary Hospital, our vets provide routine wellness exams with a focus on preventive care.
-Regularly schedule routine wellness exams are an excellent way to ensure your cat or dog remains in good health.
+At Frontier Veterinary Hospital, our vets provide routine cat & dog checkup and wellness exams with a focus on preventive care.
+These regularly scheduled pet health exams are an excellent way to ensure your cat or dog remains in good health.

 The Importance of Preventive Care

-Regularly scheduled routine exams are key to helping your dog or cat maintain good long term physical health.
+Regularly scheduled pet health exams are key to helping your dog or cat maintain good long term physical health.

 Your White Settlement vet will give your dog or cat a thorough physical checkup in order to get a complete picture of his or her overall health.
 Routine wellness exams at our animal clinic include the following elements: